Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

 1872 – Until Present

-On flash drive under name …Please read scanned copy named “Oakland Christian Church” if you cannot get document by name from drive.
+On flash drive under name …Please read the scanned copy named “Oakland Christian Church” if you cannot get the document by name from the drive.

 Christian Home Baptist Church